Support Athens by Locals!

 Therefore, it isn’t just a popular tourist attraction but also a hangout place for locals.

-In the spring months and in the summertime, Athenians head here for a walk, a picnic, or to catch the sunset from the hill’s summit.
+In the spring and summer months, Athenians head here for a walk, a picnic, or to catch the sunset from the hill’s summit.

 Philopappos Hill is explored best with a leisure walk.
 You don’t have to plan your route beforehand.